Enhanced Approximation of Labeled Multi-object Density based on Correlation Analysis: Introduction

 To solve these problems, tractable approximations of multi-object probability density are necessary and two points during the approximation should be remarked.
-Firstly, statistical independence between objects can be utilized to enable the parallel implementation to reduce both the number of combination and the dimension of joint density.
-Secondly, statistical correlation between objects also should be emphasized when required.
+Firstly, statistical independence between objects can be utilized to enable the parallel implementation to reduce both the number of combinations and the dimension of joint density.
+Secondly, statistical correlation between objects also should be reserved when dependence actually exists.
 Statistical correlation usually comes from the ambiguous observation (relative to multiple objects) when considering the posterior multi-object density, or from the interactions between objects in Markov point processes \cite{refr:Markov_PP}.
-If one does not consider the correlation when objects strongly depend on each other, multi-object estimation may have a big deviation.
+For instance, when the objects are in proximity, there remain large uncertainty for the association map between object states and its observations for standard observation model, or the object superpositions arise for image observation.
+Then multi-object posterior should admit statistical correlation between objects.
+Ignoring the statistical correlation is likely to lead to an estimation statistical bias during the multi-object inference.